ahmedtalaat327/Express-2D-Engine/README.md

 To get a local copy up and running follow these simple example steps.
 1. Clone the git project
 2. Commit your changes and mods using (Visual studio 2019 or higher).
+3. .NET framework 3.5 or higher is a must.

 ## Install by Cloning